apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 #### How can I shrink my store URL?

 🙋Try URL shortener services, like [Bitly](https://bitly.com/)  or [tinyurl](https://tinyurl.com/) to make your store link easier to share.

+#### Can I add/move columns in order google sheet?

+🙋Absolutely!
+Feel free to add a column to write in some notes or move the column so certain information can be next to each other.
+As long as you keep the title row, our api will be able to populate data to matching fields.

+#### What should I do if I don't want to see certain data?

+🙋We don't recommend deleting any real data (actual transactions, retiring products, etc), as they're valuable for future analysis.
+Instead, feel free to hide the rows you don't need (Select row(s) > Right Click > Click `Hide row`) or hide the products that no longer available (see [Step 1](#step-1-create-catalog-google-sheet)'s advanced option).

 <style>
 .center {